thechoppergroup/scoutahead-public/_faqs/what-is-a-group.md

 ---

-A Group is a list of people you create for the purpose of sending surveys.
+For purposes of Scoutahead, a Group is a time-saving feature that lets you create a list of people who will participate in surveys.
+Maybe you want to poll your volleyball team or your family.
+Simply set up a Group with the right people as members and it will make sending out surveys easy.